entorb/sql2csv/README.md

 ## Features
 * connects to a database
 * reads all .sql files of current directory
-* excecutes one after the other
+* executes one after the other
 * writes results to text (.csv) and Excel (.xslx) files

 ## Supported Databases